LukasmanMHdude/minehutxyz/README.md

 # WELCOME TO MINEHUT.XYZ!

 {% hint style="info" %}
 Please take advantage of our search function on the top righthand corner of your screen.
-It is so helpful to find your questions in a sea of answers.
+It is very helpful to find your questions in a sea of answers.
 {% endhint %}

 ## OUR AIM